Had enough of all the generic advice about how to update your resume?

-The second thing that you have to keep in mind when crafting your resume’s skills section is to keep it relevant to the job position you’re applying to.
-By focusing on only what’s important, you can keep your resume on a single page, and you’ll be super specific (something that ATS likes).
+The second thing that you have to keep in mind when crafting your resume skills section is to keep it relevant to the job position you’re applying to.
+By focusing on only what’s important, you can keep your resume to a single page, meaning it’ll be super specific (something that ATS likes).

 Use the right keywords for the job you’re applying to.

 When you’re crafting your resume, you want to use the right keywords.

 See, most companies use an ATS – wondering what an ATS is?

 The abbreviation stands for Applicant Tracking System.
 It’s basically a recruitment software hiring managers use to store all online job applications.
 This gives recruiters the ability to search and sift through thousands of resumes in a matter of seconds.